Andreluizfc/DevStore/README.md

 # DevStore

-Studies: Example followed using Entity Framework
+Studies: Example of an API using Entity Framework